PhD fellow: Simon Bager

 - How can public policies support and reinforce the private environmental governance by companies?

-The successful PhD student will conduct rigorous research based on data analyses, interviews of key actors and field investigations to understand challenges and opportunities at different levels of supply chains in implementing sustainability commitments.
-This research will lead to recommendations to increase the effectiveness of supply-chain initiatives in promoting more sustainable land use practices.
+Simon Bager will conduct rigorous research based on data analyses, interviews of key actors and field investigations to understand challenges and opportunities at different levels of supply chains in implementing sustainability commitments.
+The research will lead to recommendations to increase the effectiveness of supply-chain initiatives in promoting more sustainable land use practices.